Upgrade Windows to the latest version with Configuration Manager

 Applies to: Configuration Manager (current branch)

 This article provides the steps in Configuration Manager to upgrade the Windows OS on a computer.
 You can choose from different deployment methods, such as stand-alone media or Software Center.
 The in-place upgrade scenario has the following features:

-Upgrades the OS to Windows 10, or Windows Server 2016 and later
+Upgrades the OS to Windows 10 or later, or Windows Server 2016 and later

 Keeps the applications, settings, and user data on the computer